 “Make time to exercise, sleep when you can, and eat three meals a day,” she suggests.
 “You have to prioritize self-care, or it won’t happen.”
 She says she started her healthy habits in medical school and has continued them throughout her entire career.

-She recommends learning to meditate and taking time away from medicine overall on your days off.
-“Go to a movie, go on a hike, or visit with friends who are not in medical school,” she recommends.
-“That time off can be rejuvenating and help you make of the most of your time during rotations.”
+Dr. Doggett also recommends learning to meditate and taking time away from medicine to hike, see a movie, or visit loved ones on days you have free.
+“That time off can be rejuvenating and help you make of the most of your time during rotations,” she says.

-“Realize that rotations won’t last forever.
-If you don’t like one, the next one will usually be better,” Dr. Doggett says.
-“I remember long nights at the hospital when I felt like the night would never end, but I tried to it remind myself that it would, and that a better future awaited me.”
+“I remember long nights at the hospital when I felt like the night would never end, but I tried to it remind myself that it would and that a better future awaited me,” Dr. Doggett offers.

-Now that you have a little insight into the reality of clinical rotations, hear what the doctors have to say about the actual career itself.
-Get the inside scoop in our article , “Doctors Reveal 12 Things No One Tells You About Pursuing a Career in Medicine.”
+Now that you have a bit more insight into the reality of med school rotations, hear what the doctors have to say about their eventual careers.
+Gain even more perspective by reading our article , “Doctors Reveal 12 Things No One Tells You About Pursuing a Career in Medicine.”